camconrad/compensator/contracts/README.md

   - Otherwise, calculates the current reward index including unaccrued rewards.
   - Caps the rewards to the available balance.
   - Returns the calculated reward index.

+- **`_updateLatestProposalId(uint256 proposalId)`**
+  Internal function to update and track proposal states.
+  - Updates latestProposalId if new proposal is higher.
+  - Checks proposal state using Compound Governor.
+  - Updates activeProposals and pendingProposals mappings.
+  - Emits appropriate events for proposal state changes.

+- **`_hasActiveOrPendingProposals()`**
+  Internal function to check for active or pending proposals.
+  - Checks the last 10 proposals for active or pending status.
+  - Returns true if any active or pending proposals are found.

 ### ERC20 Overrides
 - **`transfer(address to, uint256 amount)`**